solaranamnesis/george-de-roerich/tibetan-paintings/full-text-english.md

 6\.
 Mahāpratisarā (Tib.
 So-sor 'braṅ-ma).* The goddess has four heads and eight arms.
 She is seated on a lotus throne.
 Her color is pure white, and her heads are successively yellow, white, red, and green.* The goddess wears the diadem.
 In her hands she is holding the flaming sword, the bow and arrow, the thunderbolt, the axe, the trident; the two hands joined at the chest are holding the wheel and the lasso.

 *) In his Mythologie des Buddhismus in Tibet und der Mongolei, p.
-148, Prof. Grünwedel gives the Tibetan name as corresponding lo the Skrt. Āryajāñgulītāra, which designates an assistant of the green Tara.
+148, Prof. Grünwedel gives the Tibetan name as corresponding to the Skrt. Āryajāñgulītāra, which designates an assistant of the green Tārā.

 *) Rāj.
 Mitra, ibid., p.
 169.